qeeqbox/data-classification/README.md

 - Policy for conducting intelligence

 #### Secret
-Data requires the highest degree of protection and disclosure of it would cause serious damage to national security
+Disclosure of it would cause serious damage to national security
 - Indications of weakness

 #### Confidential
-Data is not classified as national security data, and disclosure of it would cause damage to national security
+Disclosure of it would cause damage to national security
 - Intelligence reports

 #### Sensitive
-Data is classified, and disclosure of it would cause undesirable effect to national security
+Disclosure of it would cause limited damage to national security

 #### Unclassified
 Data is not classified and non-sensitive